Anshu145-hooda/Python-projects/README.md

 # Python-projects
-These are the python projects repistory i am creating to addd python projects
+These are the python projects repistory i am creating to add python projects